sphericalice/bpre-unown-report/README.md

 ## Unown Report

-The Johto-based games introduced an item called the Unown Report, which logs the Unown forms you have captured, and adds some details about the research into the Ruins of Alph as you progress through the quest.
-This ports that feature to FR ROMs, specifically for the ROM hack [Pokémon Gaia Version](http://www.pokecommunity.com/showthread.php?t=326118).
+The Johto-based games introduced an item called the Unown Report, which logs the Unown forms you have captured, and logs the player's research into the Ruins of Alph as they progress through the quest.
+This ports that item to FR ROMs, specifically for the ROM hack [Pokémon Gaia Version](http://www.pokecommunity.com/showthread.php?t=326118).

 ### Build Instructions